UmakanthOS/oscon2018Labs/AzureBlockChain/Blockchain on Azure.md

 In this exercise, you will use the Azure Portal to deploy an Ethereum Blockchain network in the cloud.
 [Ethereum](https://www.ethereum.org/) is a platform for running decentralized applications that rely on smart contracts, and it is offered as a service in Azure.
 For a great introduction to Ethereum, its history, and its uses, see [What is Ethereum?
 A Step-by-Step Beginners Guide](https://blockgeeks.com/guides/ethereum/).

 1. Open a web-browser inside the virtual desktop on the left and navigate to the [Azure Portal](https://portal.azure.com).
 Please use the Azure credentials provided at the beginning of this guide.
+While the Blockchain resource for this exercise typically takes around 15minutes to deploy, it may take as long as 20-25minutes.

 1. In the portal, click **+ Create a resource**, followed by **Blockchain** and **Ethereum Proof-of-Work Consortium**.